Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Results

+{\bf Raw data.} A detection signal averaged over 362.610 shots is shown in Fig.~\ref{fig:overview}~as the black line.
+Example single-shot APD raw data with highest signal content are shown in Fig.~\ref{fig:exampleHighNTraces}.
+The black-dashed line indicates the average over the entire dataset as a reference.
+While at early times, saturation effects are visible in the high-signal-content shots, at times later than approximately 50\,ns their statistics is at most on the single-photon level and a single-shot analysis is not possible anymore.
+Nonetheless, at around 5\,ns after excitation, the shots visually separate into two groups, whose time-dependent intensities differ more than their spread.
+This already indicates the presence of two different dynamics classes.
+More details are provided in Appendix~\ref{raw}.
+In addition, in Fig.~\ref{fig:exampleHighNTraces} example shots with high, medium and low signal content are displayed.

-To allow for a quantitative assessment of our approach, we designed the experiment such that it features two different dynamics classes, and that it is known which shot belongs to which class.
+{\bf Experiment design.} To allow for a quantitative assessment of our approach, we designed the experiment such that it features two different dynamics classes, and that it is known which shot belongs to which class.
 To this end, two separate measurements are performed using a single target, but for two slightly different incident angles of the x-rays onto the waveguide, which represent the two dynamics classes (indicated as A/B in Fig.~\ref{fig:overview}(b); see Appendix~\ref{sample}).
-This way, the time-domain data of each of the two classes can be obtained separately by averaging over the data of each measurement for later reference.
+The time-domain data of each of the two classes can be obtained separately by averaging over the data of each measurement for later reference.
 This information is blinded in the actual analysis.
 The two measured reference datasets averaged over all shots of each subset are shown in Fig.~\ref{fig:overview}(c).
-They can be well-described by standard low-excitation theory (see Appendix~\ref{sample}), and exhibit characteristic differences at around 5\,ns after excitation, around 50\,ns , and after 70\,ns.
+They can be well-described by standard low-excitation theory (see Appendix~\ref{sample}), and exhibit characteristic differences, e.g., at around 5\,ns, 25\,ns, 50\,ns, and after 70\,ns.
 Note that the measured data are not histograms of signal photon arrival times, as they are established, e.g., for nuclear resonant scattering experiments at synchrotrons.
-Rather, they are sums of the full APD detector signals, since a disentangling of shots with tens or even hundreds of signal photons into individual arrival times is challenging (see Supplemental Fig.~\ref{fig:exampleHighNTraces}).
+Rather, they are sums of the full APD detector traces, since a disentangling of shots with tens or even hundreds of signal photons into individual arrival times is challenging (see Fig.~\ref{fig:exampleHighNTraces}).